Convergence of Gradient Descent on Separable Data: Abstract

-The implicit bias of gradient descent is not fully understood even in simple linear classification tasks (e.g., logistic regression). \citet{soudry2017implicit} studied this bias on separable data, where there are multiple solutions that correctly classify the data.
+\remove{ The implicit bias of gradient descent is not fully understood even in simple linear classification tasks (e.g., logistic regression). \cite{soudry2017implicit} studied this bias on separable data, where there are multiple solutions that correctly classify the data.
 It was found that, when optimizing monotonically decreasing loss functions with exponential tails using gradient descent, the linear classifier specified by the gradient descent iterates converge to the $L_2$ max margin separator.
-However, the convergence rate to the maximum margin solution with fixed step size was found to be extremely slow: $1/\log(t)$.
+However, the convergence rate to the maximum-margin solution with fixed step size was found to be extremely slow: $1/\log(t)$.

-Here we examine how the convergence is influenced by using different loss functions and by using variable step sizes.
+Here we examine how the convergence is influenced by (a) using different loss functions and (b) by using variable step sizes.
 First, we calculate the convergence rate for loss functions with poly-exponential tails near $\exp(-u^{\nu})$.
 We prove that $\nu=1$ yields the optimal convergence rate in the range $\nu>0.25$.
 Based on further analysis we conjecture that this remains the optimal rate for $\nu \leq 0.25$, and even for sub-poly-exponential tails --- until loss functions with polynomial tails no longer converge to the max margin.
-Second, we prove the convergence rate could be improved to $(\log t) /\sqrt{t}$ for the exponential loss, by using aggressive step sizes which compensate for the rapidly vanishing gradients.
+Second, we prove the convergence rate could be improved to $(\log t) /\sqrt{t}$ for the exponential loss, by using aggressive step sizes which compensate for the rapidly vanishing gradients. }

-\section{Introduction}
+\section{INTRODUCTION}

-In over-parameterized models, wherein the training objective has multiple global optima, different optimization algorithms learn models with different implicit bias, and hence, different generalization to the population loss.
-This effect of the implicit bias of the optimization algorithm on generalization is particularly prominent in deep learning models, where the generalization is not driven by explicit regularization or restrictions of the model capacity \citep{neyshabur2015search,zhang2017understanding,Hoffer2017}.
-Thus, in order to understand what drives generalization in such high capacity models, it is important to rigorously understand how optimization affects implicit bias.
+In learning over-parameterized models, where the training objective has multiple global optima, each optimization algorithm can have a distinct implicit bias.
+Hence, different algorithms learn different models with different generalization to the population loss.
+This effect of the implicit bias of the optimization algorithm on the learned model is particularly prominent in deep learning, where the generalization or the inductive bias is not sufficiently driven by explicit regularization or restrictions on the model capacity \citep{neyshabur2015search,zhang2017understanding,Hoffer2017}.
+Thus, in order to understand what is the true inductive bias in such high capacity models, it is important to rigorously understand how optimization affects the implicit bias.